AMA National Conference 2019 – We Want To Hear Your Voice

 The Conference’s social events will connect you with AMA leaders and your colleagues from across the country.
 The breakfast roundtables on Sunday will also provide an opportunity for delegates to gain more expertise in specialised areas of interest.

-I encourage all members, from all parts of the profession, whether trained in Australia or overseas, to participate.
+I encourage all to participate and speak up about what matters to you and your patients.
 Your opinions and views will inform our advocacy.
-The more members involved in this year’s conference, the better the AMA can represent your interests.
+The more that members get involved in this year’s Conference, the better the AMA can represent your interests, and advocate for a better health system.

 Dr Tony Bartone